Nsyay/os232/links.md

 * [Deadlock](https://www.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/7_Deadlocks.html) --- A course note about deadlock.
 It helps me understand more about deadlock
 * [Process synchronization](https://www.geeksforgeeks.org/introduction-of-process-synchronization/) --- Introduction of process synchronization.
 It helps me understand more about process synchronization
 <br>

+### week 08
+* [Linux from scratch](https://www.linuxfromscratch.org/lfs/) --- a guide book of instruction for building customized linux system
 <hr>